 These Rules are intended to ensure fair competition for all participants in CMP sponsored or sanctioned Smallbore Rifle events.
 Anything that may give a competitor an advantage over others and that is not specifically authorized in these Rules, or that is contrary to the intent and spirit of these Rules, is prohibited (see also Rule 5.3).
 Range Officers and Juries may decide cases not provided for in these Rules, but any such decisions must be based on the intent and spirit of these Rules.
-A Jury, Match Director, Range Officer, or Statistical Officer may not make any decision or ruling that is contrary to these Rules.
+A Jury, Match Director, Range Officer, Statistical Officer, Score Challenge Officer or other Match Official may not make any decision or ruling that is contrary to these Rules.